Razcle/thoughtpartner/README.md

 You can access the commands through the command pallette, the right-click menu or keyboard shortcuts.

-- **extend** `ctrl+j`- take the context and try to generate the next few sentences.
+- **extend** `ctrl+j`- take the context and try to generate the next few sentences
 - **tldr** `ctrl+t` - generate a summary of the file, insert it at the top
 - **critique** `ctrl+q`- ThoughtPartner will outline possible assumptions or flaws in your reasoning
-- **prose-ify** - convert some crappy bullet points notes into flowing prose
+- **prose-ify** - convert your crappy bullet points notes into flowing prose
-- **suggestions** - Thought partner will try to evaluate your writing and suggest where there is "room for improvement"
+- **suggestions** - ThoughtPartner will sympathetically evaluate your writing and suggest where there is "room for improvement"

 Please ues the feedback buttons ('good'/'bad') on the generations, to help improve the prompts used for each feature.